Materials via code

 })

-If you want the texture to be mapped to specific scale or alignment on your entities, then you need to configure uv properties on the MeshRenderer component .
+Another alternative for changing a texture’s scale or alignment is to configure uv properties on the MeshRenderer component .

 You set u and v coordinates on the 2D image of the texture to correspond to the vertices of the shape.
 The more vertices the entity has, the more uv coordinates need to be defined on the texture, a plane for example needs to have 8 uv points defined, 4 for each of its two faces.